What is Joomla session table and why do we need it?

 By default, these corrupted tables can’t be repaired with MySQL check.
 And how could one resolve this?

-Here is the simple fix to resolve this issue:
+Here is the simple step to fix corrupt joomla session table issue:

 – Need to backup whole database using mysqldump